yoyololicon/IML_HW3/README.md

 For Forest fires dataset it will only output the accuracy, cuz the sparsity of target value make it hard to compute F-score.

 It will shuffle the data before split the training set and test set so the output value will be vary.

+Detailed discussions written in chinese can be found [here](REPORT.md).